ZanderPeterson/ZanderPeterson/README.md

 # About Me

 ## What am I working on?:
+I've recently finished a small python game, Reflective, for school.
-I'm currently working on a small videogame in Python for school.
+Thus, I'm currently not working on anything.

 ## Where am I located?
 New Zealand, meaning UTC+12 or UTC+13